 Putting a new roof on your home is one of the best investments you can make to increase your home’s overall value, comfort, and aesthetic appeal.
 According to the 2016 Cost vs. Value Report, you can expect a 71.7% rate of return on investment (ROI) when you replace your roof.
 Depending on the type of roofing you select, that ROI may be even higher as prospective homebuyers are willing to a pay a premium for long-lasting, beautiful roofing like slate roofing tiles or clay roofing tiles that will last the lifetime of your home.

 If the initial investment in a new roof is still a tough pill to swallow, consider that you may experience significant savings on your monthly energy bill.
 Heating, and especially cooling your home during brutally hot Plano summers, accounts for the largest percentage of your utility bills–54%.
-Roofing systems like foam, which creates an airtight seal on your roof, or rubber, that has natural insulating properties, can help keep air from escaping your home so that your HVAC system doesn’t have to work so hard.
+Roofing systems like foam, which creates an airtight seal on your roof, or rubber roofs, that has natural insulating properties, can help keep air from escaping your home so that your HVAC system doesn’t have to work so hard.
 You can also enhance your new energy efficient roof by adding solar panels to decrease your monthly energy costs (as well as your environmental footprint) even further.

-With a wide array of roofing choices from traditional asphalt shingles to more modern copper and steel roofing, you’ll want to make sure you have clearly assessed your needs before you decide on a roofing system.
+With a wide array of roofing choices from traditional asphalt shingles to more modern copper roofing and steel roofing, you’ll want to make sure you have clearly assessed your needs before you decide on a roofing system.
 Some questions you may want to answer include: